Key insights from public labor market data

 Inflation Down from Historic Highs, Showing Modest Uptick in 2025

-After peaking near 9% in 2022, inflation in the Seattle area has steadily cooled, with the Consumer Price Index rising 2.8% over the past year and 2.6% excluding food and energy.
-While overall price growth remains well below pandemic-era highs, 2025 has seen a slight uptick.
+After peaking near 9% in 2022, inflation in the Seattle area has continued to cool overall.
+The Consumer Price Index rose 3.1% over the past year (2.7% excluding food and energy).
+While price growth remains well below pandemic-era highs, the past year has shown a modest uptick—keeping cost pressures elevated for many households.

 What does it actually cost to live here?